MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/test-a-sample-app-with-microsoft-365-developer-proxy.md

 Open up a terminal session and change to the `samples` directory.

 Enter `npx lite-server` and press <kbd>Enter</kbd> to start the sample app web server.

-A web browser will be automatically launched and the sample app will be displayed.
+It also automatically opens a web browser with the sample app.

 <img width="1920" alt="Screenshot of Microsoft 365 Developer Proxy sample app running in Microsoft Edge browser on Windows 11.
 The app displays a large Microsoft Graph globe icon with two buttons below it, a primary button with the text 'With SDK' on it and a secondary button with the text 'Without SDK' on it" src="https://user-images.githubusercontent.com/11563347/204579849-6659d1a3-c2d9-45b2-8f64-530634ddeff5.png">